How Recognition Boosts Employee Retention

 Organizations can create an inclusive environment that attracts and retains talent by continuously engaging employees and acknowledging their work efforts.
 When rating factors that contribute to job satisfaction, respondents to a Society for Human Resource Management survey said respectful treatment of employees at all levels within an organization (65%) and recognition from management (45%) are very important.

-When organization’s make recognition and engagement a priority within the workplace, employee absenteeism is reduced by 41% and turnover decreases by 59%..
+When organizations make recognition and engagement a priority within the workplace, employee absenteeism is reduced by 41% and turnover decreases by 59%..

 Seek leadership buy-in

 In order for recognition to gain authority within an organization among employees, it’s essential that leadership believe in the process and its benefits to the company.
-When executives are committed to making recognition and appreciation a priority, it sets a standard that others will follow and continue throughout their daily interactions.
+When executives are committed to making employee recognition and employee appreciation a priority, it sets a standard that others will follow and continue throughout their daily interactions.
 In order for recognition to develop into a cultural value, this process can’t be treated like just another initiative that may eventually lose steam.
 It needs to be seen, experienced and practiced every day by all leadership (not just the HR department) in order for employees to understand that recognition is truly valued by the organization.

 Address the importance of manager effectiveness

 Managers are often the first impression employees have with a company and set the tone for the overall experience that employees have within an organization.
 This makes it all the more important that a manager’s actions align with the organization’s values.
 It’s also essential for managers to communicate expectations to employees while still being empathetic to challenges they may be facing.
 Recognition should be at the forefront when communicating with employees as well.
-When employees produce great work, go above and beyond in their role, or positively impact the organization, managers should provide timely recognition that includes specific examples of how an employee provided value to the organization.
+When employees produce great work, go above and beyond in their role, or positively impact the organization, managers should the timely recognition that includes specific examples of how an employee provided value to the organization.
 This effort truly resonates with employees, as Gallup poll data shows that the most memorable recognition comes from an employee’s manager (28%) or an executive-level leader (24%).

 Develop a culture of appreciation